 Makers’ recommend tyre pressures now allow for heat build increase in pressure of 4%-5% so they should only be adjusted when cold.
 They are thus slightly under-inflated but attain their correct pressure after 10-15 minutes driving.
 Do not lower them.

 Knowing on-road weight

-Correct caravan and motorhome tyre pressures are related to on-road weight.
-Caravan and motorhome weight varies with loading.
+Correct travel trailer and motorhome tyre pressures are related to on-road weight.
+Travel Trailer and motorhome weight varies with loading.
 The only reliable way to know that weight is (when fully laden and with water tanks full) to take the vehicle to a Certified Weighbridge and check individual axle loadings.
 If you advise the weighbridge operator beforehand that you do not need a Certified weight it usually costs less.
 Some do it free of charge.
 You must also add the weight of yourself and passenger/s plus all you intend to carry.
 Then ask the tyre maker’s technical department what pressure to use.
 (Do not attempt to guess the weight of personal effects, books, food etc – people who do tend to underestimate by at least 100 kg (220 lb), and often twice that).